Asymptotics of the partition function for $\beta$-ensembles at high temperature: Integrability of the constants

-We know prove the continuity of the constant $K_{V_{G,\phi,t}}$ introduced in Theorem \ref{thm:bounddensity}. \begin{Lem} The following map is continuous for $C$ some fixed constant. \end{Lem} \begin{Pro} We already proved the continuity of the map $t\mapsto\|\mcal{H}[\rho_{V_{G,\phi,t}}]\|_{L^\infty(\R)}$ in Lemma \ref{lem:leshilbertssontbornéesent} so it just remains to show that the double integral is continuous with respect to $t$.
+We know prove the continuity of the constant $K_{V_{G,\phi,t}}$ introduced in Theorem \ref{thm:bounddensity}. \begin{lemma} The following map is continuous for $C$ some fixed constant (independent of $t$). \end{lemma} \begin{proof} We already proved the continuity of the map $t\mapsto\|\mcal{H}[\rho_{t}]\|_{L^\infty(\R)}$ in Lemma \ref{lem:leshilbertssontbornéesent} so it just remains to show that the double integral is continuous with respect to $t$.
 We prove this by dominated convergence theorem.
-The function $(x,y)\mapsto\log|x-y|\rho_{V_{G,\phi,t}}(x)\rho_{V_{G,\phi,t}}(y)$ converges almost everywhere to as $t$ goes to $t_0$.
-Furthermore we have the following domination $(x,y)$-almost everywhere This allows us to conclude on the continuity of $t\mapsto K_{V_{G,\phi,t}}$. \end{Pro}
+The function $(x,y)\mapsto\log|x-y|\rho_{t}(x)\rho_{t}(y)$ converges almost everywhere to as $t$ goes to $t_0$.
+Furthermore we have the following domination $(x,y)$-almost everywhere This allows us to conclude on the continuity of $t\mapsto K_{V_{G,\phi,t}}$. \end{proof}